Sands45/Average-Joes-3620-FRC/README.md

  1) Not quite sure, but there are some small "quality of life" tweeks for use-ability and speed of setup that we want to do. (eg., a vacuum attachement for the bad saw, a better place for shipping straps, etc. etc.)
  2) Need a place for the robot laptops for setup and transport
  3) Discussing a 5th cart that would be in the back left corner.
 A rack for backpacks and a stand for a larger TV for match streams.
 Jokingly, also a beverage dispenser.
  4) Sort out the valance on the upper front of the carts.
 Thinking about pocket routing our logo and numbers into 3/8 polycarb, but may try to ask a sponsor to cut them into steel sheet.
 We will see.
+ 5) Kids where talking about lay down floor tiles, we'll see.
+That adds to setup time and they need to be stored someplace.